Country Garden shuts China showrooms as offshore investment curbs bite

 "We have always planned to sell beyond China and have therefore chosen to bring those plans forward this year," it said in an English-language statement.

-The developer last year sold around 18 billion yuan ($2.61 billion) worth of apartments at the Forest City site in the ambitious Iskandar special economic zone in Malaysia's Johor state, with Chinese nationals accounting for 70 percent of the buyers.
+The developer last year sold around 18 billion yuan (2.14 billion pounds) worth of apartments at the Forest City site in the ambitious Iskandar special economic zone in Malaysia's Johor state, with Chinese nationals accounting for 70 percent of the buyers.

 Sales from the project accounted for 6 percent of the group's 309 billion yuan in contracted sales last year.